sage-develop/why/tvc_decision_trees/collection_decision_trees/purchase_financing_tree.md

 %% Trade Finance Collection Decision Tree

 flowchart TD
-   J{"Do you have a financing gap based on Cash Conversion Cycle?"} -- Yes --> K["Opportunity: P/N under Bill for Collection - Buyer / Invoice Financing"]
+   J{"Do you have a financing gap based on Cash Conversion Cycle?"} -- Yes --> K["Opportunity: P/N under Bill for Collection / Invoice Financing"]
    J -- No --> L["Proceed without financing"]
-   K --> M{"Who has title to the goods on the B/L?"}
+   K --> M{"Who has title to the goods?"}
    L --> M
    M -- The buyer --> N["Use B/L directly to claim goods"]
    M -- The bank --> O["Endorsement Services"]